Soldiers Hill, Queensland: Geography

-The Leichhard River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Soldiers Creek is a "mineside" suburb.

+The suburb is bounded to the west by the Barkly Highway and to the east by the Leichhard River.

 History

+In 1954, St James' Anglican Church in Parkside (which was originally St James's Anglican Church in Selwyn) was relocated to Soldiers Hill and renamed St Oswald's Anglican Church.
+St Oswald's operated for several years, before being sold for removal.

+Barkly Highway State School opened on 27 January 1959.
+It was officially opened on Saturday 16 May 1959, by Princess Alice, Countess of Athlone.

-Soldiers Hill was named on 1 September 1973 by the Queensland Place Names Board.
-On 16 March 2001 its status was changed from locality to suburb.
+Soldiers Hill was officially named on 1 September 1973 by the Queensland Place Names Board.
+On 16 March 2001, its status was changed from locality to suburb.